morborsit/WebMap/README.md

 ## Features
 - Import and parse Nmap XML files
-- Run and Schedule Nmap Scan from dashboard
+- Run and Schedule Nmap Scan from dashboard (experimental)
 - Statistics and Charts on discovered services, ports, OS, etc...
 - Inspect a single host by clicking on its IP address
 - Attach labels on a host